 - Possesses CERN Driving Authorisation.
 Accessed via EDH, Other Tasks, Other Services, Car Driving Authorisation

 - Has obtained a CERN Mission Order, if driving outside the LHC ring perimeter;

-- Has collected a CERN Personal Identifier from building 124
+- Has collected a CERN Personal Identifier from your experiment secretariat

 - Agrees to only transport passengers 18 years or older.